 Opening an Excel workbook saved in OneDrive

 To open a workbook saved in OneDrive (other than using File and then Open in the desktop version of Excel):

-- Click on the File tab on the Ribbon.
+- Click the File tab in the Ribbon.

-- Click on Open.
+- Click Open.
 A menu will appear with recent documents.
-Click on one of the workbooks or click on More from OneDrive to choose another file.
-In OneDrive, click on the appropriate folder and then click on the desired file.
+Click one of the workbooks or click More from OneDrive to choose another file.
+In OneDrive, click the appropriate folder and then click on the desired file.

 The free online version of Excel does have limited functionality if you're creating a new workbook in that environment, but you can open a workbook created in the desktop version of Excel and make minor editing changes online without losing functionality.

 Did you find this article helpful?
 If you would like to receive new articles, JOIN our email list.